-On-Call Employees: Refers to Landmark employees who are not scheduled to work specific times.
+On-Call employees: Refers to Landmark employees who are not scheduled to work specific times.
 They are called on an asneeded basis in order to provide flexibility to address changing needs of the organization.

-OSHA: Occupational Safety and Health Administration.
+OSHA: Occupational Safety and Health Administration

 PDA: Personal Digital Assistant.
-Refers to a type of technology used by servers to connect to the POS system to place orders and enter other appropriate information.
+Refers to a type of technology used by servers to connect to the point-of-sale (POS) system to place orders and enter other appropriate information.